-- Always connect the power cord last, and always remove it before adding, removing, or changing any hardware components.
-Please note that the processor and heatsink should be assembled together first to form the Processor Heatsink Module (PHM), and then install the entire PHM into the CPU socket. - When you receive a motherboard without a processor pre-installed, make sure that the plastic CPU socket cap is in place and that none of the socket pins are bent; otherwise, contact your retailer immediately. - Refer to the Supermicro website for updates on CPU support. - Please follow the instructions given in the ESD Warning section on the first page of this chapter before handling, installing, or removing system components.
+- All power should be off, as described in Section 3.1, before installing the processors. - When handling the processor package, avoid placing direct pressure on the label area of the CPU or socket. - The processor and heatsink should be assembled together first to form the Processor Heatsink Module (PHM), and then install the entire PHM into the CPU socket. - When receiving a motherboard without a processor pre-installed, make sure that the plastic CPU socket cap is in place and none of the socket pins are bent; otherwise, contact your retailer immediately. - Refer to the Supermicro website for updates on CPU support.